 But an ordinary baguette is not the best baguette.
 It is the cheapest though.
 My fave?
 I like my baguette like my pizza.
 Bien cuite (well done).
 Try the tradition variety well done for what I think is the best baguette you can buy.
 It has wheat flour and pointy ends.

 Also, baguettes and French bread varieties have different names, so get to know them all.
 (Whatever you do, don’t call it regular bread like I did in this funny story or you might confuse someone!)

 Store it in the bread drawer/bread receptacle in between meals.

-Unlike me, don’t confuse the bread bin with a garbage can when you’re visiting a French person’s home you’ve never been to.
+Unlike me, don’t mistake the bread bin for a garbage can when you’re visiting a French person’s home you’ve never been to.
 These drawers/containers keep bread fresh and sure beat leaving it out on the counter to harden and get stale.
-The next morning with your coffee, pull out your perfectly preserved baguette and slather it in jam.
+The next morning with your coffee, pull out your perfectly preserved baguette, pop it in the toaster, and slather it in jam.
 Yum!

 Any baguette etiquette tips to add?
-How do you eat a baguette?
+How do you eat baguette?